Jamaliela/SecretBarcodesProject/README.md

     will be useful for keeping record and a good reference for the code.

 ## Summary
-*You'll complete this part at the end of the project.*

 For our final project, we decided that we wanted to use Caesar Cipher and barcodes in order to show what it would be like to have two people